 In January 2007 this release became available as MP3 download at the Tangerine Dream Download Shop.

-In June 2009 Ages was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, leaving out Edgar Froese's middle initial again.
+In June 2009 the 2005 re-recording of Ages was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, leaving out Edgar Froese's middle initial again.

 Promo-2LP [a]: L 45803/4; red labels with sticker, foc